 If you are quite new to exploring Witchcraft and Paganism you may find the following helpful as first steps in your journey.

 We urge Seekers to inform themselves by reading as much as possible about Witchcraft and Paganism.
 Read as many books as possible and from different authors.
+For a suggested reading list please see our other site here which also links to our helpful cultural media archive.

 We encourage Seekers to also explore various Pagan paths before committing to formal training in the first tradition they come across.
 Seekers can learn more from people of various paths who they will meet by attending open Pagan celebrations and local Pagan pub moots.
 Explore accessible gatherings in your area.